ucsf-wynton/wynton-website-hpc/docs/howto/jupyter.md

 This assumes you have Jupyter installed with whichever Python you usually use.

-If using the standard system Python, Jupyter notebooks can be installed using `pip`:
+If using the standard system Python, Jupyter Notebook can be installed using `pip`:

 ```sh
 [alice@dev3 ~]$ python3 -m pip install --user notebook
 ```

-If using an Anaconda/Miniconda environment, using the `conda` package manager to install Jupyter notebooks should be used:
+If using an Anaconda/Miniconda environment, using the `conda` package manager to install Jupyter Notebook should be used:

 ```sh
 [alice@dev3 ~]$ conda install -c conda-forge notebook